 An alternative for those with dry skin has to be found

 It could be that you may suffer from a dry skin condition.
 One that has been used for hundreds of years is Bamboo Charcoal Soap.
 It might not be good to look at, but it is non-toxic and perfect for sufferers of eczema and dry skin.

 The great thing about bamboo charcoal soap is that it is a cleanser which means it absorbs toxins, impurities and free radicals.
 In effect it kills all viruses, making the skin look healthier.
 There are other soaps which offer similar benefits.
 I guess it it’s a question of trial and error before you find the one that works for you.
 Tumeric soap claims to produce a skin that’s smooth and gives a youthful glow.
 It might be worth a try.

-Soap that irritates your skin
+Soap that irritates your skin should be shelved

 On occasions I’ve told my wife to use baby soap products to avoid harmful substances that may irritate her skin.
 But even some baby soaps can contain formaldehyde, a preservative that can cause skin, eye and lung irritation.
 Best thing to do is always check the ingredients which are printed on the box.
 Not all soaps are alike, so do make the effort and read the small print.